Watch Dogs-They make keen watch dogs! West Highland Terriers aren't normally yappy. If your Westie is barking, there's probably a pretty good reason.

 Willfulness- Known for having a mind of their own, this breed does not respond well to punishment or harsh training.
 They will completely withdraw from training tactics they deem 'unfair' and have the propensity to fight harsh training with returned aggression.

 Maintenance- The high maintenance coat of a West Highland Terrier requires regular brushing, clipping, trimming, etc. to keep from becoming matted.
 Regular attention should also be given to nails, teeth, ears and pads.
-Grooming supplies, like this 7 piece Dog Grooming Kit along with regular profession grooming will keep your dog looking and feeling great!
+Grooming supplies like trimmers along with regular profession grooming will keep your dog looking and feeling great!

 Chasing Instincts- West Highland White Terriers are energetic dogs who, by instinct, love to chase.
 A simple bird could send your Westie bolting.
 Until he's satisfied with his success in the chase, he'll tune-out your frantic calls to stop him.
 Never walk a Westie without a harness.